ptcee/lootgobs/raw/full-core.md

 **The Underhold Fair:** Three days where the Underhold trades with itself, with every resident setting up a stall, pit, blanket, or cleared section of floor.
 The range of goods available is impossible to describe without a list that would be twenty pages long and include several items whose origins shouldn't be asked about.
 The Gobfather opens the Fair, Tony circulates and takes notes.

-#### The Cold (Winter)
+#### The Colds (Winter)

-The Cold is honest about itself.
+The Colds are honest about themself.

-**The Dark Week:** Seven days at the height of the Cold where the Underhold goes mostly dark by agreement, with lanterns reduced to one per passageway.
+**The Dark Week:** Seven days at the height of the Colds where the Underhold goes mostly dark by agreement, with lanterns reduced to one per passageway.
 It is ostensibly resource conservation, it is actually a period where the Underhold's various communities observe their own traditions privately, which is easier in the dark.
 What the kobolds do, nobody asks.
 What the Wights do, nobody wants to know.
 What the goblins do is mostly eat and complain about the cold, which is tradition enough.

 **The Feast of Found Things:** An Underhold tradition where every resident brings something they found during the year, a piece of loot, a scavenged item, something retrieved from a dungeon or a street or a discarded pile and puts it in the centre of the Rusty Fang.
 Spit cooks a meal, everyone eats from the same pot and the found things are distributed by Spit's judgment, which is arbitrary, impeccable and never questioned.
 The item Spit keeps is always the least obviously valuable thing in the pile and is never quite what it appears to be.

-**Night of Ice:** The coldest night of the Cold.
+**Night of Ice:** The coldest night of the Colds.
 By common agreement the night on which anyone who has a grudge may speak it plainly and anyone who hears it may respond plainly.
 All of it is considered said and done by morning.
 This is, theoretically, a method of clearing the air.
 Practically it's the most interesting night of the year in the Underhold and nobody sleeps.

 **The Brightwatch Dinner:** This doesn't actual involve the Brightwatch.
 Named after the Brightwatch tradition of holding a formal dinner to review the year's dungeon work, which became public knowledge after Sarboras described it to several people during the Silk Fair.
 The Underhold version is a mock-formal dinner where goblins report on the year's jobs in the style of the Brightwatch reviewing their work.
 Those who partake find it extremely funny and the Brightwatch has no idea it exists.